SamGreenwood84/12-build-a-database/README.md

 AS A business owner

-I WANT to be able to view and manage the departments, roles, and employees in my company
+I WANT to be able to view and add the departments, roles, managers and employees in my company

 SO THAT I can help plan for growth and organize employee data